Ruth Snyder: Lorraine Snyder

 While incarcerated on death row, Ruth Snyder wrote a sealed letter that she requested be given to Lorraine "when she is old enough to understand".
+Ruth requested that her daughter not be brought to the prison for a final visit.
 One year after her mother's execution, Lorraine was apparently aware that her parents were both dead, but not of the manner of either of their deaths.